Skip to content

 Role

 Dr Jenni Ramone undertakes research and teaching in postcolonial studies in literature, and in interdisciplinary studies, including art and architecture.
 She joined NTU in October 2012.
-She is co-director of the Postcolonial Studies Centre and welcomes applications for centre membership from staff and students in all disciplines at NTU, and associate membership from those undertaking relevant research or practice outside the university.
+She is a director of the Postcolonial and Global Studies Research Group and welcomes applications for group membership from staff and students in all disciplines at NTU, and associate membership from those undertaking relevant research or practice outside the university.

 Jenni Ramone teaches postcolonial literature and theory and is Module Leader for the popular second-year module, Black Writing in Britain.
-She also leads Literary Cultures, an innovative module that she devised to enable undergraduates to put into practice their literary skills and knowledge by writing and publishing a special issue of an open access journal each year, and organising and running a literary conference for a public audience.
+She also leads innovative workplace partnership and literary work-like event and publishing modules that she devised to enable undergraduates to put into practice their literary skills and knowledge.
 Special guest speakers invited by the students to date have included Okechukwu Nzelu, Peter Kalu, and Lainy Malkani.
 She also teaches on the MRes English Literary Research and supervises postgraduate students.
 She welcomes applications to supervise doctoral candidates in any fields related to her research specialisms.

 Her research to date has focused on global literature, postcolonial literature, gender, and translation, approaching literary texts through interdisciplinary methods engaging with visual arts, archaeology, performance, and the marketplace.